Accepting PhD Students

 1) The history and current dynamics of the British extreme right

-Paul has also written a number of peer revered articles, book chapters, contributed to reports, and offered a range of consultancy work on issues related to the extreme right in Britain including issues such as lone actor terrorism and contemporary neo-Nazism.
+Paul has written peer revered articles, book chapters, contributed to reports, and offered a range of consultancy work on issues related to the extreme right in Britain including issues such as lone actor terrorism and contemporary neo-Nazism.

-Finally, Paul founded and co-edits the Bloomsbury book series A Modern history of Politics and Violence, and is part of the editorial team of the Brill journal Fascism: Journal of Comparative Fascist Studies.
+Finally, Paul founded and co-edits the Bloomsbury book series A Modern History of Politics and Violence, and is part of the editorial team of the peer-reviewed journal Fascism: Journal of Comparative Fascist Studies.

 2) The development of archival resources for studying fascism and antifascism